-Take Five: Dogs and Pigs - World markets themes for the week ahead | MarketScreener
+Take Five - Dogs and Pigs.
+World markets themes for the week ahead | MarketScreener

 Initial reactions are not necessarily telling, however.
 Last year Trump addressed the nation days after the S&P hit record highs so its next-day firmness was unremarkable.
 But no one knew a 10 percent-plus correction had begun.

-ic: Wall Street eyes State of the Union address - https://tmsnrt.rs/2TpicDM
+IC: Wall Street eyes State of the Union address - https://tmsnrt.rs/2TpicDM

 RATES DOWN UNDER

-With China on holiday for Lunar New Year, the spotlight is on its Asian neighbors.
+With China on holiday for Lunar New Year, the spotlight is on its Asian neighbours.
 Having enjoyed its boom, they are now enduring the fallout from its slowdown.

 In Australia, a common proxy market for Chinese risk due to their trade links, China's slowdown has translated into a run of grim economic data.
 Those may lead the Reserve Bank of Australia to signal at its Feb.
 5 meeting that interest rates will stay at 1.5 percent until well into 2021.